10 Royal Family Holiday Traditions You Might Want to Steal Yourself

 Going to church

 During the Easter service, the doors of Windsor Castle are open for locals.
 After the service, local children present Her Majesty with a bouquet of flowers.
-Check out these other cool Easter traditions from around the world.
+Here are 21 candid, rarely seen photos of the royal family.

 The Queen might receive flowers on Easter, but she likes to give, too.
 (Not surprising from a woman who wears neon outfits for this heartwarming reason.)
 Since King Charles II in 1662, the British Crown has given out specially minted “Maundy money” coins on Maundy Thursday, which falls three days before Easter.
 Her Majesty now visits a different town each year and hands out coins to people (usually elderly) who have contributed to their communities or church.
 The coins are worth about 1 to 5 cents.